What The ESMA Ban Means For Binary Options Traders

 One less well known choice for traders, is to move their account to a regulated arm of their existing broker.
 That is right, you might be able to carry on with your existing broker…

-There are two key points here.
-Firstly, this is only possible where the broker has multiple regulated brands, in other words, separate brands in each jurisdiction (or off-shore).
+This is only possible where a good binary options broker has multiple regulated brands, in other words, separate brands in each jurisdiction (or offshore).
 For example.
 Some brands have different registered companies, regulated separately – “XXX Europe Ltd” for example, but with “XXX Malaysia Ltd” as well.

-It is possible for you to request an account with the Non-EU or off-shore branch of the business.
-ESMA allow this to happen – but brands are not allowed to market the possibility.
+It is possible for you to request an account with the Non-EU or offshore branch of the business.
+Brands are not allowed to market the possibility.
 The request has to come from the trader, and not be prompted by the firm themselves or marketing sources.

 Use A Professional Account

 So there we have it.
-The binary options ban does not have to mean the end of you trading binaries.
-If the ban stops uninformed traders getting their fingers burnt – but experienced traders can carry on using them, then the industry, while smaller, will be better off long term.
+The binary options ban does not technically mean the end of European retail investors trading binaries.
+The ban has stopped some uninformed traders getting their fingers burnt, but experienced traders can technically carry on using them – they just need to be aware of the risks and downsides.